 The trail dries quite quickly; some low spots stay quite soggy but they are very short and can be bunny-hopped over.
 The trail is older and it has some fairly steep, technical climbs in spots but they are very short.

 Once you get to the "end" of that section, you can take the first exit to the gravel road back up the hill to the parking lot or continue down the trail until it exits at the dock.
-From there, you cross straight over the gravel road and hit the B Loop
+From there, you cross straight over the gravel road and hit the B Loop, now labeled "Yellow".

 From there, you go in about 200 feet and at the first junction you can either go straight for B Long (five miles, blazed yellow) or go right for B Short (three miles, blazed red).